Day 5 - Laugavegur: Hrafntinnusker to Hvanggil

 Adapted to an incredibly harsh environment.

-Onwards after our break.
+Onwards after your break.

 But wait, what is this?!?
 That aqua green below?
 It is literally hard to believe our eyes.